"Practicing effective self-care may be able to reduce Fibromyalgia symptoms by 90%."

 There are plenty of massage places now that have monthly memberships.
 Massage is a time-tested and proven way to ease muscle pain and reduce stress.
 It helps improve your range of motion, just like yoga and stretching does.
 It also helps to improve mood and lightens the severity of both the depression and anxiety that can sometimes be coupled in with fibromyalgia.

 More vigorous forms of massage may help relieve deep muscle pain from fibromyalgia.
-You cannot get a professional massage every single day, so it is recommended that you try to relieve some fibromyalgia pain yourself and you can do this by massaging the painful area with a foam roller, or a lacrosse or tennis ball.
-All you have to do is you lay on the places that you’re feeling intense tightness like the hip, back etc.
+You cannot get a professional massage every day, so it is recommended that you try to relieve some fibromyalgia pain yourself and you can do this by massaging the painful area with a foam roller, or a lacrosse or tennis ball.
+All you have to do is you lay on the places that you’re feeling intense tightness like the hip, or back, and use the roller or tennis ball to massage them.

 Get enough sleep